dotnet/wpf/Documentation/getting-started.md

 # Getting started with WPF for .NET Core

 ## Installation

 Choose one of these options:

 1. Official public preview [.NET Core 3.0 SDK Preview 1](https://www.microsoft.com/net/download), or
 2. [Daily build](https://aka.ms/netcore3sdk) (for more installer options see [dotnet/code-sdk repo](https://github.com/dotnet/core-sdk)).

-## Known issues

-There is currently no XAML Designer support for WPF for .NET Core.
-If you want to use the XAML Designer, you will need to do that in the context of a .NET Framework project, e.g. by "linking" the .NET Core source files into a .NET Framework project.

-WPF relies on the `VCRuntime` redistributable package.
-For this initial release, you will need to install the VCRuntime redistributable on any machines where you want WPF applications to run.
-See the Visual C++ section of [the Visual Studio 2017 redistributable files list](https://docs.microsoft.com/en-us/visualstudio/productinfo/2017-redistribution-vs#VisualStudio) for more information.
-You can also [follow this issue in /dotnet/core-setup](https://github.com/dotnet/core-sdk/issues/160#issuecomment-440103176) for future updates.

 ## Creating new applications